manixaist/pyclimber/README.md

 ### level_timer.py
 Container class for a frame background image and several digit images (different iamges from the level digits, but same code driving it) which represent the time spent on the current level MM:SS:hh

+### time_bonus.py
+Text appearing above slain foes showing a time bonus reduction.
+It slowly flashes and rises before vanishing.
+The bonus is reflected in the level_timer